lilt/lilt-node/docs/DocumentsApi.md

 let apiInstance = new LiltNode.DocumentsApi();
 let body = new LiltNode.DocumentPretranslateParameters(); // DocumentPretranslateParameters |
 let opts = {
-  'autoAccept': true, // Boolean | Optional parameter for auto-accepting 100% TM hits.
+  'autoAccept': true, // Boolean | Deprecated, use body param instead.
+Optional parameter for auto-accepting 100% TM hits.
-  'caseSensitive': true, // Boolean | Optional for using case matching against TM hits.
+  'caseSensitive': true, // Boolean | Deprecated, use body param instead.
+Optional for using case matching against TM hits.
-  'attributeToCreator': true, // Boolean | Optional parameter for attributing translation authorship of exact matches to document creator.
+  'attributeToCreator': true, // Boolean | Deprecated, use body param instead.
+Optional parameter for attributing translation authorship of exact matches to document creator.
-  'mode': "mode_example" // String | An optional parameter indicating how the document will be pretranslated.
+  'mode': "mode_example" // String | Deprecated, use body param instead.
+An optional parameter indicating how the document will be pretranslated.
 The accepted values are `tm`, or `tm+mt`.
-Default is `tm+mt`.
+Default is `tm`.
 };
 apiInstance.pretranslateDocuments(body, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);